sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 **Note** at the time of writing this lab, there is an issue with API Connect that must be resolved before continuing, but fortunately is easily fixed.

-1. Open the main Admin console for APIC by opening a new browser tab on the Developer machine to `https://mgmt.10.0.0.1.nip.io/admin`
+1. Open the main Admin console for APIC by opening a new browser tab on the Developer Image to `https://mgmt.10.0.0.1.nip.io/admin`
 2. login with the credentials of `admin`/`7Ir0n-hide`

 Create APIs for each of the inventory, order and AcmeMart APIs.

 >**Note:** the Swagger for the two ACE flows can be imported as APIs using the `From Existing Open API Service` option in API Connect.
 The AcmeMart swagger can be downloaded from the main developer page and then imported, but use the `New Open API` option instead.

-1. Open up your API Manager Window inside the developer machine - `https://mgmt.mycluster.icp.nip.io/manager`.
+1. Open up your API Manager Window inside the Developer Image - `https://mgmt.mycluster.icp.nip.io/manager`.
 The login should happen automatically as it will use your ICP credentials for login.
 2. Click on the `Manage Catalogs`
 3. Click on `Sandbox`
 4. Click on `Settings` from left menu